 Expand Your Storage When Cleanup Isn’t Enough

-You can purchase additional storage from Salesforce, with data storage costing around $125 per GB per year and file storage priced similarly.
+You can purchase additional storage from Salesforce.
+It simplest (but most expensive) solution.
+Salesforce charges approximately $125 per GB per year and file storage priced similarly.

 Upgrade Your Salesforce Edition